bentlema/puppet-tutorial-pe/tutorial/04-Install-Puppet-Agent.md

     192.168.198.11 gitlab.example.com gitlab
     192.168.198.12 agent.example.com  agent

-Later on we will write the puppet code to maintain these, but for now we add them manually.
+In a later lab we will write the puppet code to maintain these, but for now we add them manually.

 ### Install the Agent ###